 Dental Bridges in Carmel, NY

-Carmel Dental Associates provides dental bridges in Carmel, NY.
+Carmel Dental Associates provides dental bridges to patients located in Carmel and throughout Putnam County.
 Call 845-225-2224 to learn more and schedule your appointment

 Dental bridges are used to replace one or more missing teeth.
 Although there are a few different types of bridge, what they all have in common is that they rely upon supports, or abutments, to hold in place a bridge of prosthetic teeth, also known as pontics.